marcgg/marcgg.github.com/_posts/2015-02-02-grace-murray-hopper-technical.md

 ---
 layout: post
-title: Grace Murray Hopper, Creator Of The First Compiler
+title: The Technical Accomplishments of Grace Murray Hopper
+titlehtml: The Technical Accomplishments of Grace Murray Hopper <br /><em>(The First Compiler, COBOL, Influence on Standards, MATHS-MATIC, FLOW-MATIC…)</em>
 description: Here is a summary of what I learned about Grace Murray Hopper, the not-famous-enought creator of the first compiler, precursor of COBOL and much more.
 blog: true
 category: blog